zthomas7464-bot/CS583_Final/README.md

 - First-person gameplay with basic movement and physics
 - Two maze levels, not infinite or procedural
-- Progression through collectibles — find the item in each level to unlock the next
+- Progression through collectibles; find the item in each level to unlock the next
 - Main menu and level select for navigating the game
-- Enemies that:
+- Enemies:
   - Move through the maze
   - Detect and collide with the player
   - Deal damage and can cause player death